IowaDave/avr-dx/_posts/2024-04-28-blink-and-ye-shall-learn.md

     32	}
 </code></pre>

-My new example is deliberately written in "bare metal" code to illuminate differences that the Arduino libraries handle internally, beyond a casual user's view.
+My new example that follows is deliberately written in "bare metal" code to illuminate differences that the Arduino libraries handle internally, beyond a casual user's view.

 <blockquote>
 People are free to discuss the advantages and disadvantages of bare-metal coding compared to reliance on Arduino libraries.
 Just &mdash; <em>please</em> &mdash; no loud, profane or profound talking, and step outside before the fur begins to fly! &lt;grin&gt;